lucadenuca/Luka_Filipovic_FishnigBooker_Automation/README.md

     e.g. :
     cd C:\Users\Luka\OneDrive\Desktop\Luka_Filipovic_FishnigBooker_Automation

-3. Run the required test of the assignemnt
+3. Run the required test of the assignemnt (The CMD comands are given with chrome browser, you can change it to firefox for FireFox, webkit for Safari)

     npx playwright test -g "Florida page: Validation of number of cards loaded" --project=chromium --headed